Oaks Park Roller Skating Rink: Organ

 From 1905 until an organ was installed, a live orchestra played from the balcony above the skating rink.
 In 1922, a William Woods (a local builder) theatre organ was installed.
 It began as a 2/5: two manuals and five ranks (rows of 61 pipes of similar timbre, each one a different size and pitch) and eventually became a 4/18.
 It was moved to a military base's roller rink in 1955; as of 2003 it was in a private home in Newport, Oregon.
 Some parts may have been retained at Oaks Park.

 The current pipe organ was originally installed in 1926 at Portland's Broadway Theater, but had fallen into disuse since the early 1930s with the popularity of sound films.
-It was relocated to Oaks Park skating rink in 1955.
+The Wurlitzer pipe organ was moved to Oaks Park skating rink in 1955.

-The organ is described by Oregon Public Broadcasting's April Bauer as "an impossible-looking hulk the size of a semi truck, hanging about twenty feet above the rink floor".
 Keith Fortune has served as the rink's organist and "unofficial curator".
+Fortune has attended to the organ since 1989.
 The rink is the world's only location where visitors can skate to music provided by a live pipe organ, as of 2009.